 Writing marketing content that converts followers into leads and leads into paying customers is a large part of your job as a small business owner.
-That’s why I’ve collected 12 essential tips to help you write even better marketing copy.
+That’s why I’ve collected 12 essential tips to help you write better marketing copy.

 How to write better marketing copy